What is Conduit?

 Managing Webhooks

-Edit, activate / deactivate, rotate the secret, or delete a webhook from the web UI.
+Edit a webhook, activate or deactivate it, rotate its secret, or delete it from the web UI.

 Webhook Payload Reference